CCurl/r4/README.md

 There are multiple goals for r4:

 - Freedom from the need for a multiple gigabyte tool chain and the edit/compile/run/debug loop for developing everyday programs.
 Of course, you need one of these monsters to build r4, but at least after that, you are free of them.
-- Many programming environments use tokens and a large SWITCH statement in a loop to execute the user's program.
+- Many programming environments use tokens and a large SWITCH statement in a loop to execute the code's program.
 In those systems, the machine code (aka - the byte-code ... the cases in the SWITCH statement) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when inspecting the code that is actually being executed.
-In these enviromnents, there is a steep learning curve; the programmer needs to learn: (1) the user environment, (2) the hundreds or thousands of user functions (or "words" in Forth), and (3) how they work together.
+In these enviromnents, there is a steep learning curve; the programmer needs to learn: (1) the code environment, (2) the hundreds or thousands of code functions (or "words" in Forth), and (3) how they work together.
 I wanted to avoid as much of that as possible, and have only one thing to learn: the machine code.
 - A minimal implementation that is "intuitively obvious upon casual inspection" and easy to extend as necessary.
 - An interactive programming environment.
 - The ability to use the same environment on my personal computer as well as development boards.